Manage Test Tasks

 queued | Initial state before the execution decision. | Loader initialises test entries. | Not treated as satisfied. |

-ignored | User intentionally excluded this test from the run. | ignore: true in front matter. | Excluded from dependency evaluation. |
+ignored | User intentionally excluded this test from the run. | ignore: true in the flow configuration. | Excluded from dependency evaluation. |

 success | Test executed and passed. | Task run completes successfully. | Satisfies required node checks. |